RageAgainstThePixel/com.utilities.encoder.ogg/Documentation~/README.md

     - `com.utilities`
 - Open the Unity Package Manager window
 - Change the Registry from Unity to `My Registries`
-- Add the `com.utilities.encoder.ogg` package
+- Add the `Utilities.Encoder.Ogg` package

 ### Via Unity Package Manager and Git url